 Use the features described in this section to make the Android devices you develop as secure as possible.

 The Android platform takes advantage of the Linux user-based protection to identify and isolate app resources.
-To do this, Android assigns a unique user ID (UID) to each Android application and runs it in its own process.
-Android uses this UID to set up a kernel-level Application Sandbox.
+To do this, Android assigns a unique user ID (UID) to each Android app and runs it in its own process.
+Android uses this UID to set up a kernel-level App Sandbox.

-Application signing allows developers to identify the author of the application and to update their application without creating complicated interfaces and permissions.
-Every application that is run on the Android platform must be signed by the developer.
+App signing allows developers to identify the author of the app and to update their app without creating complicated interfaces and permissions.
+Every app that runs on the Android platform must be signed by the developer.

 Android uses the concept of user-authentication-gated cryptographic keys that requires cryptographic key storage and service provider and user authenticators.

 On devices with a fingerprint sensor, users can enroll one or more fingerprints and use those fingerprints to unlock the device and perform other tasks.
-And the Gatekeeper subsystem performs device pattern/password authentication in a Trusted Execution Environment (TEE).
+The Gatekeeper subsystem performs device pattern/password authentication in a Trusted Execution Environment (TEE).

 Android 9 and higher includes a BiometricPrompt API that app developers can use

-to integrate biometric authentication into their applications in a device- and
+to integrate biometric authentication into their apps in a device- and

 modality-agnostic fashion.
 Only strong biometrics can integrate with